Best Movie Directors of 2021

 1.)
 Lana Wachowski (The Matrix Resurrections)

 It is incredibly rare that a director comes into a big blockbuster sequel with something they intend to say.
 Lana Wachowski definitely has something to say with The Matrix Resurrections, both subtly and outright blatantly.
-Returning to the franchise that skyrocketed the Wachowskis careers, Lana looks to refocus the property to the central relationship between Neo and Trinity while doubling down on the more progressive ideology that has been misinterpreted in the years since.
-It is bold and brave to move The Matrix away from being an action movie but that is what Lana is in one of the most divisive films of the year.
+Returning to the franchise that skyrocketed the Wachowskis’ careers, Lana refocuses the property on the central relationship between Neo and Trinity while doubling down on the more progressive ideology that has been misinterpreted in the years since.
+It is bold and brave to move The Matrix away from being an action movie — but that is what Lana does in one of the most divisive films of the year.

 – Ashley Hobley